• Home |

 Parting Shots

-Now that you've finished reading this 338 Lapua ammo review, you understand this cartridge was designed for long-distance shooting, not home defense.
+Now that you've finished reading this 338 Lapua ammo review, you understand the cartridge was designed for long-distance shooting, not home defense.

 Be sure to stock up on all your ammo needs at Ammo.com, where we have speedy shipping and excellent customer service!